irfanhabib/irfanhabib/aboutme.md

 👋Hi I'm your host Irfan Habib!

-I'm a seasoned software engineer with over a decade of experience, I have leveraged my expertise to drive innovation and technical growth in data engineering and architecture roles.
-Currently, I'm Tech Lead for Data Infrastructure at GoCardless, where I lead data infrastructure initiatives, developing key frameworks and strategies to enhance data quality, governance, and machine learning applications.

-Throughout my career, I've honed my skills in a wide array of technologies and methodologies, including Google Cloud Platform (GCP), Google BigQuery, Data Warehousing, and Software Project Management.
-My experience in Go (Programming Language), Apache Airflow, Python, and MLOps empowers me to drive continuous innovation in data engineering.
+I'm a software engineer, hobbyist photographer, and recent dad!

+With over a decade of experience as a seasoned software engineer, I leverage my skills in Big Data, Data Engineering, and Infrastructure to enable organisations to maximise their data's potential.

+My work facilitates informed decision-making, boosts operational efficiency, and lays the groundwork for strategic growth.
+I convert raw data into valuable insights through reliable, scalable, secure and highly-available data infrastructures.
+Through these strategies, I help businesses thrive in the current data-centric environment.

 See Resources for links!